A five-week series of grief tending through the lens of ecology and animism

 How does grief become a part of the fabric of our lives that reaches out into the collective?

-+ We meet virtually on Wednesday evenings from 5:30pm - 7:00pm Pacific on DATES HERE.
++ We meet virtually via Zoom on Wednesday evenings from 5:30pm - 7:00pm Pacific on January 10, January 17, January 24, January 31, and February 7.
 Please attend as many as possible to maintain the cohesion of the group.
 These will not be recorded.

 + Each gathering contains some foundational grief education, practices (creative, somatic, and/or ecological), and guided space to share, process, feel, and connect within community.

 + In an effort to keep this affordable, this is offered by sliding scale payment.
 The price is $50 - $200 for all five gatherings.
 If this is inaccessible to you, please email me and we can discuss options; all are welcome regardless of financial means.